campworkcoeman/campworkcoeman.org/cub-scouts/family-camp.md

 for you and your family.
 With this fresh new program, we will also be able to provide exciting opportunities for the entire family of Scouting.
 This program will offer something for all ages, Cubs right through to Scouts BSA.
-It is also open to families and friends who are non-scouts (just as one person in the party need to be a member of Scouting).
+It is also open to families and friends who are non-scouts (just one person in the party needs to be a member of Scouting).

 This exciting "free-style" camping program will allow you to have as much or as little structure as you want.
 The full dining hall operation will provide meals,